User Guide

 Words in

-are the parameters to be supplied by the user.
+UPPER_CASEare the parameters to be supplied by the user.

 Items in square brackets are optional.

-can be used asn/John Doe t/C++
+e.gn/NAME [t/TAG]can be used asn/John Doe t/C++or asn/John Doe. -

 Items with

-after them can be used multiple times including zero times.
+… after them can be used multiple times including zero times.

 Parameters can be in any order.

-e.g. if the command specifiesn/NAME p/PHONE_NUMBER
+e.g. if the command specifiesn/NAME p/PHONE_NUMBER,p/PHONE_NUMBER n/NAMEis also acceptable. -

 If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.

-e.g. if you specifyp/12341234 p/56785678
+e.g. if you specifyp/12341234 p/56785678, onlyp/56785678will be taken. -

 Extraneous parameters for commands that do not take in parameters (such as

-) will be ignored.
+exit) will be ignored.

-e.g. if the command specifiesexit 123
+e.g. if the command specifiesexit 123, it will be interpreted asexit. -

 The largest value for a positive integer is 2147483647, which is the maximum value usable for all the index.